The 12:01 AM Rule: When Your Policy Actually Ends

 | Annual Review Reminder | Set a yearly calendar event to review and shop your policy | Budget-conscious drivers |

 Understanding 6-month vs. 12-month policy terms also helps you anticipate how often your expiration date will come around — and how frequently you should be shopping for better rates.
-Read our full guide on car insurance policy renewal to understand what to look for before you auto-renew in 2026.
+Read our full guide on car insurance policy renewal to understand what to look for before you auto-renew.

 Frequently Asked Questions